jonathanw82/the-honey-pot/documents/testing.md

 **Result:** Works as intended.

-**Test:** When at the checkout a formn is displayed with the full name field highlited
+**Test:** When at the checkout a form is displayed with the full name field highlighted

 **Result:** Works as intended.

-**Test:** When filling out the form all required field give user feedback befoire the form can be submitted
+**Test:** When filling out the form all required fields give user feedback befoire the form can be submitted

 **Result:** Works as intended.

-**Test:** When a product is added to cart and checout is entered, the for filled out and the test card number is entered the order subits corectly
+**Test:** When a product is added to the cart and checkout is entered, with the form filled out and the test card number, then the order submits corectly

 **Result:** Works as intended.

-**Test:** Payment with card number 4242 4242 4242 4242 submits an order and spripe says the payment was successful
+**Test:** Payment with card number 4242 4242 4242 4242 submits an order and stripe says the payment was successful

 **Result:** Works as intended.

-**Test:** Payment with card number 4000 0027 6000 3184 stripe askes for authentication in a popup box and clicking fail a warning message is displayed under the card inputbox
+**Test:** Payment with card number 4000 0027 6000 3184 stripe askes for authentication in a popup box and on clicking fail a warning message is displayed under the card inputbox

 **Result:** Works as intended.